Seb125/Habit_Tracker_App/README.md

 This will raise an error: the following arguments are required: Profilename.pkl

 To use the habit tracker you need to create a profile or load an existing one.
-Therefore type the following:
+Therefore type the following, where profilname can be replaced by any new or existing profile-name:

 $ python main.py profilename.pkl